Root Canal Therapy

 Santa Clara, CA

 At Crestview Dental Group, we can restore the health of your tooth if the pulp has become infected.
 Root Canal Therapy is a dental procedure that we perform to not cause pain, but to remove the source of pain.
-David Lai DDS will literally get to the root of the problem, and then strengthen the tooth, allowing the patient to resume normal function.
+Dr. Wallis will literally get to the root of the problem, and then strengthen the tooth, allowing the patient to resume normal function.

 What is a Root Canal?